p1

 Reflections

 I recently reached my one year mark as Idaho Falls’ Chief of Police.
 I continue to be deeply honored and yet humbled with this opportunity.
 As an agency we are working hard to keep up with current crime trends to remain efficient in our approach in solving crimes and making a safer community.
+I am surrounded by a great staff, particularly by the people in executive command

 Read more